Place

 The 1912 Krotona Court is an early excellent example of Spanish Colonial Revival architecture designed by Frank Mead & Richard Requa.
 The 1914 Grand Temple of the Rosy Cross, designed by Arthur Heineman & Heineman, is a rare Moorish Revival-style institutional property.

-In April 2024, the Conservancy submitted a Los Angeles Historic-Cultural Monument (HCM) nomination for Krotona Court and the Grand Temple of the Rosy Cross.
+The Conservancy’s Los Angeles Historic-Cultural Monument (HCM) nomination for Krotona Court and the Grand Temple of the Rosy Cross will return to Cultural Heritage Commission for a second hearing in the coming months.

 About This Place